-Jack will be beginning his PhD in this area in October 2019.
+Jack began his PhD in this area in 2019.

 The Department of Computer Science at the University of Glasgow will soon be launching its very first Graduate Apprenticeship in Software Engineering.
 Graduate Apprenticeships are work-based degrees, awarding a qualification equal to the standard academic route through Computer Science with substantial industry experience to boot.